KangchengHou/admix-kit/docs/cli/pgs.md

 # Local ancestry-specific polygenic score

-Calculate PGS for each local ancestry background:
+To calculate PGS for each local ancestry background:

 ```bash
 # the local ancestry should be called in advance and saved to <plink2_prefix>.lanc